philosophy-studyplan/curriculum/index.md

 ### Epistemology

+Epistemology is the study of knowledge in its various forms.
+What can we know?
+What is knowledge?
+The following class has readings and assignments but no lecture notes sadly.

 Course | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--:
 [Theory of Knowledge](https://ocw.mit.edu/courses/linguistics-and-philosophy/24-211-theory-of-knowledge-spring-2014/) | 14 weeks | 4-8h* | Introductory Classes